CDL-Quantum/CohortProject_2022/Week3_Olivia/INSTRUCTIONS.md

 You are most likely aware that a well-known (and potentially nefarious) application of quantum computers is "breaking cryptography".
 While this is a sweeping generalization, the situation is still dire: *Shor's algorithm* can be used to determine the prime factors of numbers.
-More specifically, it contains a subroutine, called order finding, for which there is a known quantum algorithm that is exponentially faster than the best known classical algorithm.
-Some widely-used cryptographic protocols, such as [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)), are built around the assumption that this factoring task is computationally intractable.
-But if we can build a big enough quantum computer, algorithms like RSA will be rendered insecure.
+More specifically, it contains a subroutine, called *order finding*, for which there is a known quantum algorithm that is exponentially faster than the best known classical algorithm.
+Some widely-used cryptographic protocols, such as [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)), are deemed secure based on the assumption that factoring is computationally intractable.
+This will no longer be the case if we can build a big enough quantum computer.

-In this project, you will explore the implementation of Shor's algorithm, and perform some experiments to investigate its scaling on a gate-model quantum computer.
-In addition, you will have the opportunity to explore two other quantum approaches that have been designed to factor numbers: a variational algorithm, and a method based on quantum annealing.
+In this project you will explore the gate-model implementation of Shor's algorithm and perform some experiments to investigate its scaling.
+In addition, you will have the opportunity to explore two other quantum approaches to
+factoring: a variational algorithm, and a method based on quantum annealing.

 ## Background: RSA